kale-stew/react-native-movies/README.md

-# Fetching API Data in React-Native
+# Fetching Data in React-Native

 ## What is this?